Skip to content

 Buy Dr.Fone if your phone has a broken screen or won’t boot.
 Few competitors offer a broken phone recovery mode.

 Skip it for recently deleted photos, contacts, or messages.
 Google’s free tools handle that just fine.
-For deeper recovery without the crashes and slow scan times we experienced, UltData for Android performed better in our hands-on testing at a similar price point, with roughly 40% faster scans and a higher photo recovery rate.
+For deeper recovery without the crashes and slow scan times, UltData for Android performs better at a similar price point, with noticeably faster scans and a higher photo recovery rate.

 Always back up your WhatsApp messages regularly.
 Prevention beats recovery.